GOP rep who offered to work with Biden says call for unity 'not off to a great start'

 In other action, Biden ordered a stop to building the wall along the southern border, ended Trump's so-called "Muslim travel ban" and reversed one of Trump's early executive orders that made anyone in the country illegally a priority for deportations.

 Responding to the latter action, the Department of Homeland Security announced a 100-day moratorium on certain deportations.
-The pause does not apply to people who entered the country illegally on or af
+The pause does not apply to people who entered the country illegally on or after Nov.
+1, 2020.

 Van Duyne said that under Trump's policies her home state had finally made headway on improving border security.